tamagoz/weave/site/operational-guide/scenarios.md

 * Configured as per the Uniform Fixed Cluster scenario
 * Hosted on reserved or protected instances to ensure long-term stability
-* Ideally sized at a minimum of three or five nodes (NB you can make your fixed cluster bigger to accomodate base load as required; we're only specifying a minimum here in the interests of resilience)
+* Ideally sized at a minimum of three or five nodes (you can make your fixed cluster bigger to accomodate base load as required; a minimum is specified here in the interests of resilience only)

 Building on this foundation, arbitrary numbers of dynamic peers can be added or removed concurrently as desired, without requiring any